Gary Nkombo

-Gary Chilala Nkombo (born 1 March 1965) is a Zambian politician and business man.
-He is the current Local Government And Rural Development Minister.
+Gary Chilala Nkombo (born 1 March 1965) is a Zambian politician and businessman.
+He has been the Zambian member of parliament from Mazabuka Central since 2006.
+He served as the Minister of Local Government and Rural Development from 2021 to 2025.

 Career

-Nkombo was first elected as an MP in the 2006 Zambian general election representing Mazabuka Central in the National Assembly as a member of the United Party for National Development.
+Nkombo was first elected as an MP in the 2006 Zambian general election representing Mazabuka Central in the National Assembly as a member of the United Party for National Development (UPND).
 He was again elected MP in the 2011, 2016 and 2021 Zambian general elections.